-Generally, if the adjective clause is needed to clear up any ambiguity about which noun is being talked about (i.e., we need the clause in order to know which student will receive the prize), then it's essential.
-If we already know which specific noun we're talking about (i.e., this necklace), then the adjective clause is just adding more information and is not essential to the sentence.
-Often this distinction is unclear and you could make a case either way, so don't worry too much if you have trouble identifying essential and inessential clauses.
+Generally, if the adjective clause is needed to clear up any ambiguity about which noun is being talked about.
+I.e., we need it in order to know which student will receive the prize - so it's essential.
+If we already know which specific noun we're talking about (i.e., this necklace), the adjective clause is just adding more information.
+Meaning it is not essential to the sentence.
+Often, this distinction is unclear.
+But, you could make a case either way, so don't worry too much if you have trouble identifying essential and inessential clauses.

-A close cousin of the adjective clause, the adverb clause functions in much the same way, except adverb clauses modify nouns or adjectives.
-In the sentence "I'll be working until we finish the project," the clause until we finish the project is an adverb clause that modifies the verb phrase be working.
+A close cousin of the adjective clause, the adverbial one, functions in much the same way, except it modifies nouns or adjectives.
+In the sentence, "I'll be working until we finish the project," the clause until we finish the project is an adverbial clause that modifies the verb phrase be working.

-Like adjective clauses, adverb clauses can be identified because they answer several specific questions.
-Adverb clauses will tell you one of a few things about the verb of the main sentence:
+Adverbial clauses can be identified by several specific questions they answer.
+They will tell you one of a few things about the verb of the main sentence:

 - To what degree?

 In the above example - I'll be working until we finish the project - the phrase until we finish the project tells us when we'll be working.
-Here are a few more examples with the adverb phrase underlined and the word being modified in italics:
+Here are a few more examples with the adverbial phrase in bold and the word being modified in italics:

-Rather than buying a new car, she choose to have her old one fixed.
+- Rather than buying a new car, she chose to have her old one fixed.
 (Why?)

-Adverb phrases start with subordinate conjunctions, which are words that join together an independent and dependent clause while indicating which is the subordinate (or secondary) clause.
+Adverbial phrases start with subordinate conjunctions.
+Those are words that join together an independent and dependent clause while indicating which is the subordinate (or secondary) clause.